 The music department at San Jac regularly produces graduates who are sought after by universities for both their performance and technical skills.
 Students and faculty perform regularly in recitals, and concerts, and guest artists perform and present workshops on campus frequently.

 Private Music Lessons are offered in piano, organ, voice, percussion, guitar, bass and all orchestral, brass and wind instruments.
 In addition, class piano, class percussion, class voice, and class guitar are offered.
-Private lessons are available to both music majors and enrolled students by calling the Music Office at 281-476-1832 prior to the first day of class.
+Private lessons are available first to music and audio majors by submitting a Private Lesson CRN request form or by calling the Music Office at 281-476-1832 prior to the first day of class.